Lichfield, New Zealand: Education

+Railway

 Railway station

-Lichfield railway station opened in 1886, closed on 1 March 1897, was reopened by Taupo Totara Timber Company in September 1905, closed on 26 October 1944, reopened on 12 June 1950 and closed on 6 August 1978, but the Kinleith Branch continues to carry freight.
+Lichfield railway station opened in 1886, closed on 1 March 1897, was reopened by Taupo Totara Timber Company in September 1905, closed on 26 October 1944, reopened on 12 June 1950, and closed on 6 August 1978, but the Kinleith Branch continues to carry freight.

 Work on the extension from Oxford (Tīrau) to Lichfield started in 1883.
 The Thames Valley and Rotorua Railway directors inspected the route and stayed at Lichfield in October 1883.
 The line reached Oxford (Tīrau) on 8 March 1886 and was extended to Lichfield on Monday 21 June 1886.
 New Zealand Railways Department (NZR) took over the line on 1 April 1886.

 By August 1886 there were 2 cottages, a 60 ft by 20 ft engine shed, coal shed (23ft x 15ft, 50 ton capacity), brick water tower (see below), urinals, 60 ft by 30 ft goods shed and stationmaster's house.
 From 1886 to 1892 there was a Post Office at the station.
 By 1892 traffic to and from Lichfield had fallen off rapidly, with opening of part of the Rotorua line.
 From 17 September 1892 Lichfield was demoted to a flag station, though it still had a 4th class station, platform, cart approach, goods shed, cattle yards and urinals in 1896.

-The branch was lifted in 1898.
+The line was lifted in 1898, leaving only the earthworks.

-The Putāruru – Lichfield trackbed was leased to Taupo Totara Timber Co for their tramway from 1904.
-As well as timber, the tramway also carried some passengers.
-After their mill burnt down in 1944, much of the line was dismantled, though some use was still being made of the tramway in 1945.
+Taupo Totara Timber Company Railway

+In the early 1900s the Taupo Totara Timber Company (TTT) acquired bush blocks north and north-west of Lake Taupō and erected a sawmill at Mokai.
+The company built a 51 mi railway between Mokai and Putāruru, where it connected with the NZ Government Railway.The 8 km northern section between Putāruru and Lichfield was built on the formation of the former Lichfield Branch line.